madebits/madebits.github.io/r/linux-csman.md

 #### Embedding Secret

-The `cryptsetup` options can be used if needed to embed secret file into the container.
-Assuming secret file is less than 1024 bytes long, the following commands create a container with offset and store secret there (more convenient commands follow, this is only an explanation):
+The `cryptsetup` options can be used if needed to embed a secret file into the container.
+Assuming secret file is less than 1024 bytes long, the following commands create a container with offset and store secret there (*more convenient commands follow later, this here is only an explanation*):

 ```bash
 sudo csman.sh n container.bin -S 1M -s secret.bin -cf -N 1000 -- -co -o 2 --